 Before leaving the factory, each and every vital part of the trailer is tested for performance.
 Each test is signed and certified by an inspector.
 After the trailer arrives on your dealer's lot all of these vital parts and systems are again tested.
 When you take delivery of your new trailer you will receive a complete check out.
 At that time a specified list of performance checks on your trailer equipment will be conducted and any deficiencies you have experienced since taking delivery will be corrected.

 Please contact your dealer if you need service.
 Major service under your Airstream Limited Warranty is available through our nationwide network of Airstream Dealer Service Centers.
-An up-to-date list of Dealer Service Centers will be sent with an Owner's Survey shortly after your trailer is delivered.
-WWW.
-Airstream.com web site also has a dealer locator on it.
+An up-to-date list of Dealer Service Centers has been provided with your new trailer.
 This list is current as of the date of this publication.